HeartBeat-SE/ECC-Software/README.md

 }

 ```
-At the same time, data about *available AEDs* are stored in the following format:
+Data about *available AEDs* are stored in the following format:

 ```json
 {